 - Block - ClearIP will return a SIP 603 response.

 The SPC of the service provider that signed a call can be viewed on the SIP Messages page under the Analytics dropdown menu.
 Click the Columns button on the right, search for the STI Verification Service Provider Code column, and check it to display that column.
 The STI Verification Service Provider Code column will show the SPC of the certificate that signed the call.
-This Service Provider Code is what should be entered into the Verification SPC Policy rules.
+This Service Provider Code is what should be used in the Verification SPC Policies.

 Reason

-If a call is blocked or diverted based on matching a policy on this page, “STI Verification SPC Policy” will be listed as the Reason.
+If a call is blocked or diverted based on matching a Verification SPC Policy, “STI Verification SPC Policy” will be listed as the Reason.